zhangbiao2009/kvdb/README.md

 # kvdb
-kvdb is disk-based key value DB, which uses B+tree to enable fast insert, delete and find operations.
+kvdb a is disk-based key value DB, which uses B+tree to enable fast insert, delete and find operations.
 FlatBuffers is used to operate directly on memory, avoiding serialization and deserialization cost like ProtoBuffers.